The EU VAT mini one-stop-shop (MOSS) scheme

 MOSS online system

-In order to simplify the fulfillment of the VAT obligations related to supplying telecommunications, broadcasting and electronic services, a special MOSS scheme started operating simultaneously with the VAT legislation amendments in 2015.
+In order to simplify the fulfilment of the VAT obligations related to supplying telecommunications, broadcasting and electronic services, a special MOSS scheme started operating simultaneously with the VAT legislation amendments in 2015.

 MOSS allows businesses to submit their VAT returns and to pay the applicable VAT dues to a number of EU Member States through an online system in one of the EU Member States.
 Therefore, businesses do not have to:(1) register for VAT purposes in numerous EU countries and (2) submit multiple VAT return declarations.
 The tax authorities of the EU Member State have established separate MOSS online platforms.